Google DeepMind: Habermas machine

 In 2024, Google Deepmind published the results of an experiment where they trained two large language models to help identify and present areas of overlap among a few thousand group members they had recruited online using techniques like sortition to get a representative sample of participants.
 The project is named in honor of Jürgen Habermas.
 In one experiment, the participants rated the summaries by the AI higher than the human moderator 56% of the time.

 Generative AI

 Video generation

 In May 2024, a multimodal video generation model called Veo was announced at Google I/O 2024.
 Google claimed that it could generate 1080p videos beyond a minute long.
 In December 2024, Google released Veo 2, available via VideoFX.
-It supports 4K resolution video generation, and has an improved understanding of physics.
+It supports 4K video generation, and has an improved understanding of physics.
 In April 2025, Google announced that Veo 2 became available for advanced users on Gemini App.
 In May 2025, Google released Veo 3, which not only generates videos but also creates synchronized audio — including dialogue, sound effects, and ambient noise — to match the visuals.
 Google also announced Flow, a video-creation tool powered by Veo and Imagen.